gbili/md-joke-blog/README.md

 # md-toy-blog: Simplest Whitelist Blog

 > **Disclaimer**: you can install this, but if you are into blogging, don't.
-This is a project just intended to as a learning adventure.
+This is a project just intended as a learning adventure.

 A package that will let serve your Markdown files as blog posts.
 These posts have to live in their own git repository (let's call it `my-posts` for illustration purposes).
 Posts need to be stored inside `my-posts/content`.
 For example `my-posts/content/hello-world-post.md`.
-Then it pretty straight forward:
+Then it is pretty straight forward:

 1. Install `md-toy-blog`
    ```